Upgrading PaperCut MF & NG (update procedure)

 If you’re using PaperCut MF: please contact your PaperCut support partner (located on the ‘About’ tab in the PaperCut administration console, under the ‘Support’ section) to let them know about the upgrade so that they can assist with licensing, device and other upgrade advice - and can also then be available in the unusual event that something goes wrong.

-• PaperCut NG - If you are using a licensed version of PaperCut NG, you can upgrade to the latest version here.
-Before upgrading, it’s worth making sure that your license allows you to upgrade, by checking out the Upgrade Policy.
+• PaperCut NG - If you are using a licensed version of PaperCut NG, you can download the latest version here .
+Before upgrading, it’s worth making sure that your license allows you to upgrade, by checking out the Upgrade Policy .

-• PaperCut MF - If you have PaperCut MF then you can obtain the installation software from your PaperCut Authorised Reseller (find them listed on the ‘About’ tab in the PaperCut Administration Console, under the ‘Support’ section), or via the Check for Updates option found on the About tab of your PaperCut administration console.
-Please note that customer self-service upgrades are only recommended for server and workstation components.
+• PaperCut MF - If you have PaperCut MF then you can obtain the installation software from your PaperCut Authorised Reseller (find them listed on the About tab in the PaperCut Administration Console, under the ‘Support’ section).

 If you are migrating from PaperCut NG to PaperCut MF, then please contact your PaperCut Authorised Reseller for support, since there will be licensing changes needed, and device-specific steps will need to be completed to get your devices working with PaperCut MF.